 Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover unlimited counseling quit attempts as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco- related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover unlimited counseling quit attempts, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits. \$15 copay for the additional covered smoking and tobacco use cessation benefits provided in a primary care setting.
+There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+If you receive additional services, cost sharing for those services may apply.
 We cover unlimited counseling quit attempts.
-If you receive additional services, cost sharing for those services may apply.
 SNF stay: Covered services received in SNF during a non-covered SNF stay If you have exhausted your SNF benefits or if the SNF stay is not reasonable and necessary, we will not cover your SNF stay.
 However, in some cases, we will cover certain services you receive while you are in the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition You pay the amount you would pay for these services on an outpatient basis.
-If you get authorized inpatient care at an out-of- network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy You pay the amount you would pay for these services on an outpatient basis.
+If you get authorized SNF care at an out-of-network SNF after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network SNF.
 For specific covered services, see applicable sections within this Medical Benefits Chart.
+If you receive additional services, cost sharing for those services will apply.